BERTIE BAKEWELL 1886–1959

 Children: Dorothy M. born 1919, Robert W. born 1921, Ernest R. born 1922, Alfred C. born 1924, Iris A. born 1926

 Died 1959 Radcliffe on Trent, ashes interred Radcliffe Cemetery (K143, headstone)

-Family was still living in a four room house on Station Terrace.
-One of their seven children had died.
+Family was still living in a house with four rooms on Station Terrace.
 Bertie was away from home serving with the army in India.

 Rank: Sergeant (by 1918)

 Military Unit: 52 Company, Royal Garrison Artillery, Bombay, India

 Theatre of War: served in India so did not enter a theatre of war